Working with SOEPhelp¶

 SOEPhelp is an R package providing help pages for SOEP-Core data sets (top-level folder only) and their variables.
-Starting with version v35 (DOI: 10.5684/soep-core.v35) SOEPhelp is available for R users, too.
+Starting with version v35 SOEPhelp is available for R users, too.
 Using meta data and the documentation available for SOEP-Core data, this package displays the information on data sets and variables in the default R help.
 Wherever available the package provides labels in English and in German language.
-The basic information used to create the help pages are taken from the meta data for data sets from paneldata.org and for variables from Public Core Documentation on GitHub.
+The basic information used to create the help pages is taken from the meta data available from the Public Core Documentation on git.
 Help pages are not available for data sets in the raw and EU-SILC Clone folders.

 If you are working on a Windows OS, you need to install the Rtools (get them here) first.
 The installation can take a little while according to your CPU (between 3 minutes up to over an hour), because the package contains more than 14000 help pages.
-The source package is available for R versions 3.6 and later.
-The most recent version (SOEPhelp_0.1.2.tar.gz) has been build using R 4.0.2.
+The most recent version (SOEPhelp_0.2.0.tar.gz) has been build using R 4.0.5.

 Load the package into your library and read the main page carefully.

 You can get to the help pages by using familiar R help functions like

 help() as well as

 Asking for the help page of the design data set in R will open the following help page.
 The title provides you with the basic information that the help page belongs to a data set, its name, and a brief information on what the data set contains.
 This is followed by the description section providing (if available) further description on the data set and a link to the paneldata.org page.
 In the arguments section you will find the list of variables for the data set.
 The variable names are linked to their help pages and the variable labels are given in English and German (if available), together with the link to the paneldata.org page.
 The details section gives information on the number of observations and variables.
 Finally, the notes section refers to the version of the SOEP-Core.